dagraham/etm-dgraham/README.md

     - Repeating unfinished tasks with `@o s`: the datetime of the first instance falling during or after the current date.
     - Finished tasks: the datetime given in `@f`.
     - Actions: the datetime given in `@f`.
-    - Someday entries, inbox enties, undated journal entries and undated, unfinished tasks: *None*
+    - Someday entries, inbox enties, undated record entries and undated, unfinished tasks: *None*
 - Display:
     - Naive dates are displayed without conversion and without a starting time.
     - Naive datetimes are displayed without conversion.